Meharban-Singh/student-enrollment-system/README.md

 This project was developed by me in India.
 This is a student Enrollment system currently in use by the College I used to go to.

 ### Uses
-PHP for server, JS with JQuery for Front End
+PHP for server, MYSQL for DBs, JS with JQuery for Front End